 When requesting the transmission of a Message 24 from a Class B “CS” or Class B “SO”, the AIS station should respond with part A and part B.

-When requesting the transmission of a Message 24 from a Class A, the AIS station should respond with part B, which [may ] contain the vendor ID only.
+When requesting the transmission of a Message 24 from a Class A, the AIS station should respond with part B, which [should] contain the Manufacture ID only.

 TABLE 78